Look up any Canadian area code or prefix — region, province, time zone, and original carrier.

-AreaTrace is a free reference for every Canadian telephone area code in service.
-Look up the geographic region, time zone, overlay relationships, and the major carriers operating in that numbering plan area.
+Caller Atlas is a free reference for every Canadian telephone area code in service.
+Look up the exchange (area code + prefix) geography, time zone, overlay relationships, and the carrier each prefix was originally assigned to — it identifies the exchange, never the person calling.

 Try 416, 604, 514, or 867.